 Links will display on individual tiles with intuitive icons (rather than a long, text-only list), and the homepages and subsequent tiles will be dedicated to user roles, functional areas, and common themes – for example, in addition to the Student and Employee pages, the new CIS will offer a Financial Services page with links to Finance applications, a Faculty and Research page with links to resources for professors and principal investigators, and a University Resources page with links to applications and services common to all campus users (e.g. Marriott Library, Campus Map, or Shuttle Tracker).

 “We’re using the same [Google Analytics] data to identify infrequently-used links that can be optional,” said Curtz.
 This means users will have the ability to add or remove those link tiles on any of their existing pages.
 Users will also be able to create their own custom homepages with the links they use most.

 “The new streamlined interface, combined with the flexibility for users to customize their pages, will make the CIS portal much easier to use,” said Curtz.

-The brand new CIS will be revealed to all students, faculty, and staff on June 10, 2017.
+The brand new CIS will be revealed to all students, faculty, and staff this summer.
 See screenshots of the new look and feel below, and stay tuned for more updates as the go-live date gets closer.